 The children involved in the project will present their engineering designs back to the student engineers at a conference at UWE in 2018.
 Previous research shows that it positively changes children’s views about what engineering is and who can be an engineer .

 Teacher Asima Qureshi of Meadowbrook Primary school in Bradley Stoke says;

 “The Children as Engineers Project was a very successful project in our school.
 The highlight was the opportunity to showcase their designs at the university and be able to explain the science behind it.
 It has hopefully inspired children to become future engineers.”

 The pilot project was also successful at improving teachers’ STEM subject knowledge confidence and self-efficacy to teach it.
 This is vitally important, as only 5% of primary school teachers have a higher qualification in STEM, and yet attitudes to science and engineering are formed before age 11.

 Professional engineers in the Bristol region are invited to learn from the project and mentor the students as part of the new Curiosity Connections Bristol network .
 Delegates are welcome to attend the inaugural conference on November 23rd 2017 to share learning with other STEM Ambassadors and professional teachers in the region.

 Laura Fogg-Rogers, University of the West of England (UWE) Bristol UK

-Posted on September 11, 2017, in Education outreach, outreach, Research, Science Communication Unit, STEM, Uncategorized and tagged children as engineers, Curiosity Connections, engineering, engineering citizenship, engineers, HEFCE, Laura Fogg Rogers, outreach, primary, science communication, STEM, STEM ambassadors.
+Posted on September 11, 2017, in Education outreach, Research & projects, Science Communication Unit, Science, technology & engineering and tagged Children as Engineers, Curiosity Connections, Engineering Citizenship, Engineers, HEFCE, Laura Fogg Rogers, Primary Science, Science Communication, STEM, STEM ambassadors.
 Bookmark the permalink.
 1 Comment.